FraLotito/neat-control/lunarlander/README.md

 # LunarLander-v2
 Rocket trajectory optimization is a classic topic in Optimal Control.
+The goal of the agent is to land the space-ship inside the landing pad (the space between the two yellow flags).
+The space-ship is controlled by one main engine (bottom) e two side engines (left and right).
 <img src="../images/lunar.jpg" width="500" height="270" />

 ## Observations